cx-prog-lang/.github/features/auto_default.md

 Array types **cannot** have their own default values.
 Instead, each array element will be initialized to its default value if it exists.
 Type aliases by `typedef`s also cannot have their own default values.

-Exceptionally, all pointer types inherit a default value from `void *` if it exists.
+Exceptionally, all pointer types get a default value of `void *` by default if it exists.
 This is overridden if a specific pointer type defines its own default value.

 ## Caveat